 The Department of Computer Science is situated in the Wolfson Building, on the corner of Keble Road and Parks Road, with the main entrance on Parks Road.
 To access this building, you will need to have your University card activated.
-Please contact Ms Brenda Deeley at the Department of Computer Science to arrange this.
+Please contact reception@cs.ox.ac.uk at the Department of Computer Science to arrange this.